Yadnesh-Ranshevare/DSA/Graph/Readme.md

 ### How to handle recursion stack
 - from the approach we can see that we want to perform the search operation on this recursion stack very frequently
 - The search time complexity of graph is `o[n]` which is quite high fro frequently performing operation
-- To solve this issue we use `Array`, as array has time complexity of `o[1]` which is very low compare to stack
+- To solve this issue we use `Array`, as array has search time complexity of `o[1]` which is very low compare to stack
 - Therefor to make this `array(res)` to behave like recursion stack:
     - this array(res) will be **same as that of visited array** i.e, boolean array of size `V` where `V` is number of vertex and each index of array is initially filled with false.
     -  `res[i] = true`   -> node `i` is present in recursion stack